nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes from step 4.

 * 3b.
-User uses View Task commands with the wrong syntax
+User uses find Task commands with the wrong syntax

     * 3b1.
-ManageEZPZ sends an error message to User, indicating syntax used for the View Task command is incorrect, attached with the correct syntax format.
+ManageEZPZ sends an error message to User, indicating syntax used for the find Task command is incorrect, attached with the correct syntax format.

       Use Case ends.